flub78/multitenant/doc/testing/testing.md

 Note also that efforts to keep a high percentage of lines covered by unit testing is also a white box approach.

 The suggestion to only test private method indirectly looks biased to me.
 If you have to design your input test to cover the internal private method you are already doing implementation dependent testing.
-In others words, if you do that, you alrady have a detailled knowledge of the implementation.
+In others words, if you do that, you already have a detailed knowledge of the implementation.

 Note also that the importance of a strict encapsulation, which makes all the methods which are not strictly part of the API private, depends on the audience of the software.
 It is critical for a large open source project used by thousands of developers.
 It is less important of a private project or something used by a small team.